The Oxford Monitoring System for Self-harm

 The Monitoring System was established in 1976.
 It enables information to be collected on patients presenting to the general hospital in Oxford (covering a population of approximately 450,000) following self-harm, whether or not admitted to a hospital bed and whether or not assessed by the psychiatric service.
 This recording system is the longest-standing in the UK.
 For each patient, information is collected on a range of socio-demographic and clinical variables, most of which are relevant to suicide risk and repetition of self-harm.
 The database currently includes information on over 47,000 episodes of self-harm carried out by almost over 27,000 individuals.
 Episodes and persons are linked so that it is easy to examine repetition of SH over varying time periods.
 The database is linked to recording of deaths that occur in England, Wales or Scotland, so that risk of death from any cause following self-harm can be investigated.

-If you would like more information about the Oxford Monitoring System, including how we collect data and what we do with the information, please see our Frequently Asked Questions document and our Patient Information leaflet here.
+If you would like more information about the Oxford Monitoring System, including how we collect data and what we do with the information, please see our Frequently Asked Questions document and our Patient Information leaflet.

-You can see a copy of our latest Annual Report on self-harm in Oxford here.
+Here you can find a copy of our latest Annual Report on self-harm.

 The Centre for Suicide Research is co-ordinating a national collaboration of research centres which collect data on self-harm in the Multicentre Study of Self-Harm in England.